bolychevanton/Wallet-Token-Stats/README.md

 ## Getting data from SQL database

 We prepared [Clickhouse](https://clickhouse.com/) sql database which you may use to derive all the neccessary data.
-We prepared short introductory video (`TODO: ADD LINK`) for your quick start.
+We prepared [introductory video](https://disk.yandex.ru/i/PgzA6KHpTQdTNg) for your quick start.

 If you want to run sql queries from Python code it is reasonable to use [clickhouse-driver](https://clickhouse-driver.readthedocs.io/en/latest/) library via